 Lucy and Max’s third attempt at dinner is fleshed out a bit more, allowing room for a kiss between them, and thankfully making no mention of the oh-so trendy neon décor.
 Max’s earlier insistence that ‘boys need discipline’ is amusingly contradicted when he says that boys are ‘like weeds.
 They grow best when they’re ignored’.
 Lucy notes this total turn around, and Max openly admits ‘what do I know?
 I’m a bachelor’.
 Back at the house, Nanook’s presence outside makes more sense now that we know the reason he was tied up out there in the first place, and the tension of his rescue by Sam and Michael is pretty excellent, while the cliffhanger of the chapter’s last couple of sentences – ‘There was a clumping noise in the living room.
 Nanook turned and growled’ makes for a chilling breather before all hell breaks loose.

 Dwayne bursts out of the fireplace and we get to share Michael’s continuing horror of the appearance of a vampire as they really look, while Star’s hope that they might defeat the Lost Boys and live a new life seems palpable and her determination to make it, even to the point of potentially fighting David, definitely gives Star a less passive role throughout this finale.
 Dwayne and Sam’s fight is slightly different.
-The bit when it looks as though Dwayne’s been killed but then stands up undead and well is altered so that Sam’s arrow flies past him and the ‘you missed, sucker!’ line is said whilst he’s still flying towards him.
+The bit when it looks as though Dwayne’s been killed but then stands up is altered so that Sam’s arrow flies past him and the ‘you missed, sucker!’ line is said whilst he’s still flying towards him.
 The ‘death by stereo’ culmination still remains, and while Dwayne’s explosive death will always be cool, the actual pay-off line has always set my teeth on edge.
 It’s a stupid line.
 Paul’s final attack on Star and the Frogs has much greater charge given how we now know how Star considered him to be the more approachable of the boys – ‘now he wasn’t even human’ is the brutal reality of the situation.
 Paul’s outrageous death by holy water bathtub is more horrific thanks to the inclusion of some unearthly screams, which is nice.
 Laddie’s transformation and protection by Star runs its course, and of course David and Michael’s showdown comes next, and it’s more visceral with David tearing into Michael’s back.
 The somewhat jokey ‘My turn!’ comeback during the aerial fight is missing – instead we have ‘he flies….and now he dies!’ which is just as good, I think.
 We also don’t get David’s ‘you are a killer’ run of taunts, but I do think the fight is better in the book – we get a strong sense that David’s attacks are really wounding Michael, whereas in the film they come over more like cat scratches.

 The final conflict with Max plays out the same as the film, but Max definitely comes across as bigger and scarier – his roar is described as ‘like the screams of a thousand lost souls, or a thousand times a thousand, everyone the vampire had ever drained of blood crying out their death agonies’.
 Beautiful!
 Max’s death is still one of the most bonkers killings in horror cinemas – I mean, a car loaded with fence posts drives through a house and send the cargo flying through the head vampire, and the book has a tougher job making it sound as plausible as possible, yet it barely gets away with it.
 Also, in the film, the pay-off of Grandpa’s car horn finally getting the tune of ‘La Cucaracha’ right after two muck-ups felt triumphant, but since the book has made no reference to the horn getting the tune wrong before, the moment feels less special.
 Oh well.
 Anyway, that’s the end, we’re all relieved, and yet a little frustrated at why Grandpa never said anything about the vampires until now, cue credits/final page, right?